-EXCEL 2013 - LEVEL 1...introduces the student to creating, modifying and formatting worksheets; entering formulas and functions; working with charts; and developing multiple-sheet workbooks.
+EXCEL 2016 - LEVEL 1...introduces the student to creating, modifying and formatting worksheets; entering formulas and functions; working with charts; and developing multiple-sheet workbooks.
 This course is offered in a self-paced format.

 HEALTH INSURANCE AND REIMBURSEMENT...introduces the learner to Federal, state, and private health insurance plans and managed care systems; and surveys the coding, submission and processing cycle of claims, as well as reimbursement methods used by payers.
-It provides application ofinformation to ambulatory settings, pharmacies, hospitals, and long term care.
+It provides application of information to ambulatory settings, pharmacies, hospitals, and long term care.

-HEALTHCARE LAW & ETHICS...examines regulations for the content, use, confidentiality, disclosure, and retention of health information.
+HEALTHCARE LAW & ETHICS... examines regulations for the content, use, confidentiality, disclosure, and retention of health information.
 An overview of the legal system and ethical issues are addressed.

-HEALTHCARE QUALITY MANAGEMENT...explores the programs and processes used to manage & improve healthcare quality.
-Addresses regulatory requirements as related to performance measurement, assessment, and improvement, required monitoring activities, risk management & patient safety, utilization management, and medical staff credentialing.
-Emphasizes the use of critical thinking & data analysis skills in the management & reporting of data.
-COREQUISITE: 10530194 HIM Orgztni Resources
+HEALTHCARE QUALITY MANAGEMENT...explores the programs and processes used to manage and improve healthcare quality.
+Addresses regulatory requirements as related to performance measurement, assessment, and improvement, required monitoring activities, risk management and patient safety, utilization management, and medical staff credentialing.
+Emphasizes the use of critical thinking and data analysis skills in the management and reporting of data.

-HEALTHCARE STATS & RESEARCH... explores the management of medical data for statistical purposes.
+HEALTHCARE STATS & RESEARCH...explores the management of medical data for statistical purposes.
 Focuses on descriptive statistics, including definitions, collection, calculation, compilation, and display of numerical data.
 Vital statistics, registries, and research are examined.
-PREREQUISITE: 10103131 Excel 2013 - Level 1
+PREREQUISITE: 10103121 Excel 2016 - Lev 1

-HIM ORGANIZATIONAL RESOURCES...examines the principles of management to include planning, organizing, human resource management, directing, & controlling as related to the health information dept. COREQUISITE: 10530193 Healthcare Quality Mngmt
+HIM ORGANIZATIONAL RESOURCES...examines the principles of management to include planning, organizing, human resource management, directing, and controlling as related to the health information department.

 HIM PRACTICUM 2...applies previously acquired skills and knowledge and discussion of clinical situations.
 Prepares for the certification examination and pregraduation activities.
-This is the second of a two-semester sequence of supervised technical and managerialclinical experiences in health care facilities.
-PREREQUISITE: 10530196 HIM/Coding Practicum 1 and CONDITION: 105304 Health Information Management program requirements met
+This is the second of a two-semester sequence of supervised technical and managerial clinical experiences in health care facilities.
+PREREQUISITE: 10530191 HIM/Coding Practicum 1 and CONDITION: 105304 Health Information Management program requirements met

 HIM/CODING PRACTICUM 1...applies previously acquired skills and knowledge by means of clinical experiences in the technical procedures of health record systems and discussion of clinical situations.
-COREQUISITES: 10530195 Applied Coding, 10530197 ICD Diagnosis Coding, 10530199 ICD Procedure coding, 10530184 CPT Coding, CONDITION: 315302 Medical Coding Specialist or 105304 Health Information Management program requirements met
+COREQUISITES: 10530195 Appl Coding, 10530197 ICD Diagnosis Coding, 10530199 ICD Procedure Coding, 10530184 CPT Coding, CONDITION: 315302 Medical Coding Spec or 105304 Health Info Mng program reqs met

 HUMAN DISEASE FOR HEALTH PROFESSIONS...focuses on the common diseases of each body system as encountered in all types of health care settings by health professionals.
 Emphasis is placed on understanding the etiology (cause), signs and symptoms, diagnostic tests, and treatment (including pharmacological) of each disease.
-COREQUISITES: 10501101 Med Term or CONDITION: 101064 Med Trans Spec program requirements met and 10806103 Body Struc & Func or CONDITION: 311067 Medical Transcription program requirements met and 10806103 Body Structure and Function
+COREQUISITES: 10501101 Med Term or CONDITION: 101064 Med Trans Spec program requirements met and 10806103 Body Struc & Func or CONDITION: 311067 Medical Transcription program reqs met & 10806103 Body Structure & Function

 ICD DIAGNOSIS CODING...prepares students to assign ICD diagnosis codes supported by medical documentation with entry level proficiency.
 Students apply instructional notations, conventions, rules, and official coding guidelines when assigning ICD diagnosis codes to case studies and actual medical record documentation.
-COREQUISITES: 10530182 Human Diseases for the Health Professions and 10501102 Health Insurance and Reimbursement or 10510102 Health Insurance and Reimbursement
+PREREQUISITE: 10501101 Medical Terminology and COREQUISITES: 10530182 Human Diseases for the Health Professions and 10501102 Health Insurance and Reimbursement

 ICD PROCEDURE CODING...prepares students to assign ICD procedure codes supported by medical documentation with entry level proficiency.
 Students apply instructional notations, conventions, rules, and official coding guidelines when assigning ICD procedure codes to case studies and actual medical record documentation.
-COREQUISITES: 10530182 Human Diseases for the Health Professions and 10501102 Health Insurance and Reimbursement or 10510102 Health Insurance and Reimbursement
+PREREQUISITE: 10501101 Medical Terminology and COREQUISITES: 10530182 Human Diseases for the Health Professions and 10501102 Health Insurance & Reimbursement